 Media in Optimizely Content Management System (CMS) are images, documents (such as PDF or Word documents), videos, or mp3 files.
-Media files must be stored in the media library on the Media tab in the assets pane to be available in CMS.
-You can either upload a media file to the assets pane and then drag and drop it onto a page or a block from the assets pane, or you can drag and drop the file straight from your computer onto a page or block.
-In this latter case, the file is automatically uploaded to the assets pane, and is stored in the For this Page or For this Block folder.
-See the Folders topic for more information on how to organize your files in folders.
+Media files must be stored in the media library on the Media tab in the assets panel to be available in CMS.
+You can upload a media file to the assets panel and then drag and drop it onto a page or a block from the assets panel, or you can drag and drop the file straight from your computer onto a page or block.
+In this latter case, the file is automatically uploaded to the assets panel, and is stored in the For this Page or For this Block folder.
+See the Folders topic for information on organizing your files in folders.

 Search for media